-If the outside of the duomo is beautiful, the inside holds even omre delightful surprises.
+If the outside of the duomo is beautiful, the inside holds even more delightful surprises.
 The cathedral has three naves–a marble parapet between the crypt and the central nave, which displays the Passion of the Christ and the Last Supper.
 The pulpit is decorated with small statues made in terracotta and the noteworthy wooden crucifix dates back to the 14th century.
-The cathedral has two beautiful nativity scenes, which were created by two of the town’s best known artists of the town, Guido Mazzoni and Antonio Begarelli.
+The cathedral has two beautiful nativity scenes, which were created by two of the town’s best-known artists, Guido Mazzoni and Antonio Begarelli.

 The entrance on the northern corner of the cathedral, known as the Porta della Pescheria, has carvings on marble that showcase secular scenes and one famous carving in particular features life in the early Arthurian age.
 The carving on this archivolt has various inscriptions that have identified the work as one of the earliest sculptures showcasing the Arthurian legend.

-Originally built in 1179 the tower has five floors and was originally nameed Torre di San Geminiano.
+Originally built in 1179 the tower has five floors and was originally named Torre di San Geminiano.
 Various outstanding architectural details, such as the octagonal cusp, were added later.

-If you are visiting the Torre Civica please keep in mind that the tower has be under serious restoration since December 2007.
-The restoration is scheduled to be completed sometime in 2010.
-During the restoration work, the scaffolding has been hidden by a beautiful screen produced by Italian artist Mimmo Paladino.
+The tower was under serious restoration from December 2007 to September 2011.
+During the restoration work, the scaffolding was hidden by a beautiful screen produced by Italian artist Mimmo Paladino.

 The Piazza Grande is the location where the magnificent Cathedral of Modena and the Torre Civica are located.
 This grand piazza is the main square of the town and is known to be one of the best piazzas in Italy.
 The piazza itself has been a World Heritage Site since 1997 since it is the location of two extremely important architectural structures.

-Any visitor to Modena would be pleased by the sightseeing to be had at the Piazza Grande, flanked on one side by the mangificent cathedral and on the other side by the intimidating Town Hall.
-Those interested in people watching will also love the Piazza Grande as it is one of the busiest places in Modena especially during peak tourist season.
-The piazza is also a favorite meeting place for the locals and a visitor to the city can join in with the natives on nightly walks, or passegiatas.
+Any visitor to Modena would be pleased by the sightseeing to be had at the Piazza Grande, flanked on one side by the magnificent cathedral and on the other side by the intimidating Town Hall.
+Those interested in people watching will also love the Piazza Grande as it is one of the busiest places in Modena, especially during peak tourist season.
+The piazza is also a favorite meeting place for the locals and a visitor to the city can join in with the natives on nightly walks, or passegiata.

 Modena is a city that combines the new and old, the modern and the ancient, and beautiful monuments with great art.
 Nestled in the bustling Piazza Grande, the Cathedral of Modena and its bell tower are sights not to be missed.